 Pressure causes the water molecules to come closer together.
-While this will also occur to the things like the air in your buoyancy control vest and your tank, things like your weights and other solid objects are not going to feel the effects of pressure as much.
+While this will also occur to the things like the air in your buoyancy control vest and your tank, things like your weights and other solid objects will not feel the effects of pressure as much.
 This is because their molecules are already close together.

-This physical change in the environment may even make it feel like there is less gravity because you are less dense than the water around you.
-This is because while you cannot tell the differences in the density of the water, the physics do what they must do.
-Which is either pull you down or push you up.
+This physical change in the environment may even make it feel like there is less gravity because you are less dense than the surrounding water.
+This is because while you cannot tell the differences in the water’s density, the physics do what they must do.
+Which is either to pull you down or push you up.

 Air Density, Buoyancy, Pressure, And You

-Now you know that there is different actual gravity all over the world, you know that this isn’t really the reason you feel weightless under water.
+Now you know there is a different actual gravity all over the world, you know this isn’t really the reason you feel weightless under water.
 It’s never been gravity but always buoyancy, specifically neutral buoyancy.
-One of the hardest things about achieving neutral buoyancy is the fact that we breathe air.
+One of the hardest things about achieving neutral buoyancy is the fact we breathe air.

 There are a few steps to breathing under water.
 First, you have a pressurized air tank.
-A tank filled to 2000 psi is going to be a lot heavier than an empty tank.
+A tank filled to 2000 psi will be a lot heavier than an empty tank.
 Then you have the constant exchange of pressurized air, into breathable air, into the air in your lungs and exhalation.

-As you rise, if you are breathing in, you may notice your ascension begins to pick up momentum.
+As you rise, if you are breathing in, you may notice your ascension picks up momentum.
 This is because the air in your lungs is expanding along with the pressurized air in your tank.
 Your breath and the effects of pressure on air at depth play a key role in your perception of zero gravity, neutral buoyancy.